luoyesiqiu/dpt-shell/.github/ISSUE_TEMPLATE/bug_report.md

 ---

 **Describe the bug**
-A clear and concise description of what the bug is.
+A clear and concise description of what the bug/crash is.

 **dpt-shell version**
 x.x.x

+**Device's brand and model**
+The brand and model of the device on which you are triggering this bug or crash.

 **Android version**
-Android release version.
+Android os version.

 **Logcat**
-Logcat when the application triggers a bug or crashes.
+Logcat when the application triggers a bug or crashes, you can delete sensitive information such as package names.

 **Apk file**
 If it is convenient, it is best to provide the original apk file.